jackwherry/raycast/README.md

 You may be able to use the Xcode build system if you'd prefer.

 ### Linux
-Modify the Makefile to use the correct compiler and linker flags.
-Put it behind an `ifeq` and submit a pull request if you're so inclined :)
+Install SDL2 with your distribution's package manager (or from source) and run `make`.
+You may need to modify the include or link flags.

 ### Windows
-The Makefile might work with MinGW or something similarly to how it does on Linux.
+The Makefile might work with MinGW similarly to how it does on Linux.
 You could also just ignore it and use the Visual Studio build system instead.

 ## Possible TODOs
 - Collision handling